JabRef/jabref/docs/sweng/Specification_Book.md

 ### Use Case 7:
 * Name: *User wants to add two entries one by one*
 * Agents: *Jabref user*
-* Preconditions: *Two valid plain reference texts are available*
+* Preconditions: *Two valid plain text references are available*
 * Common process
     * Pressing "Add entry from plain text" button on the GUI (Jabref context menu)
-    * Insert one plain reference text
+    * Insert one plain text reference
     * Press the "parse" button on the GUI (pop-up window)
     * Check if the parser results are correct
     * (Change bibtex entry if needed)